IST-DASLab/dISTiller-micronet/README.md

 ### FLOPs computation details

-By default all layers which are quantized in `distiller` will quantize the input of this layer respectively.
-In this terms, for quantized layer forward we have a gain in FLOPs determined by the number of bits in weight.
-We account on not qunatizing bias term where it is present by counting FLOPs for the bias addition in full precision.
+By default, `distiller` quantizes input to all layers which are quantized themselves.
+Therefore, for each forward run through a quantized layer the quantization level for math operations is determined by the number of bits in parameters (e.g. weights are generally quantized, and biases not).

-The quantized layers in `distiller` by default perform output quantization (regardless of bias is not quantized).
-To account on that, for drop-out and relu operations, that were before the quantized layer, we have a gain in FLOPs as this ops do not change the "quantization" properties.
-For skip connection, swiss-activation (EfficientNet feature), bn layers and avg pooling we count the FLOPs in full precision.
+The quantized layers in `distiller` by default perform output quantization (even though the bias parametes are not quantized).
+To account for that, for drop-out and relu operations, that were before the quantized layer, we have a gain in FLOPs as this ops do not change the "quantization" properties.
+For skip connection, swish-activation (EfficientNet feature), bn layers and avg pooling we count the FLOPs in full precision.

 In `scripts/effnet_flops.py` each ops counter has a flag which determines whether consider qunatized ops or full precision ones.